.: 2018 ARRL NW Director Election

 (ie: members), and govern in an open-door manner that evokes an atmosphere of mutual trust.

 At this point this trust is lacking, and is very detrimental to the vitality of

 the League.
-Current ARRL Members have to be treated as customers, and not
+ARRL Members have to be treated as customers, resources, and

 rest will take care of itself.
 The League will most certainly prosper as a result.